Demonstrators descend on Ottawa as 'freedom convoy' protests spread beyond capital

 There also have been reports of disruptive conduct, threats and harassment, including incidents involving the Tomb of the Unknown Soldier, the Terry Fox monument, local paramedics and homeless shelter staff.

-At least two arrests have been made for mischief to property and another related to firearms.
+At least two arrests were made previously for mischief to property and another related to firearms in connection to the initial Ottawa protests.
 Photos also have circulated of Confederate flags and Nazi symbols appearing at the initial protest last weekend.

-On Saturday, Winnipeg police said a man from Headingly, Man., is in custody after four people were injured in a hit-and-run outside of the provincial legislature the previous night.

-Winnipeg police say a Jeep Patriot drove through a group of protesters before speeding away and driving through red lights.

-Officers from the Winnipeg Police Service and RCMP later stopped the vehicle and arrested a 42-year-old man.

-Police say one man was treated in hospital and released, while three others were treated at the scene of the collision for minor injuries.

-In Ottawa, the event is being billed as a family-friendly event, with the crowd growing progressively larger throughout the morning and more children in attendance.
+This weekend's event is being billed as a family-friendly affair, with the crowd growing progressively larger throughout the morning and more children in attendance.
 People have been seen carrying Canadian flags, as well as some U.S. flags and others showing support for former U.S. president Donald Trump.

 Some protesters have stockpiled canisters of propane and fuel in the city's Confederation Park and built a wooden structure for a possible community kitchen.